Team Trump mocks ‘fair and objective’ Washington Post over ‘Merry Impeachmas’ tweet

-A member of the Washington Post’s Congressional team tweeted Wednesday evening a photo of several Post reporters celebrating “Merry Impeachmas.”
+A member of the Washington Post’s Congressional team tweeted — and then later deleted — a photo of several Post reporters celebrating “Merry Impeachmas” on Wednesday evening after House Democrats voted to impeach President Trump.

 Rachael Bade accompanied a photo of herself, Karoun Demirjian, Paul Kane, Seung Min Kim and Mike DeBonis smiling around a restaurant table with “Merry Impeachmas from the WaPo team! @pkcapitol is buying.”

-While it’s unremarkable for people to go out to dinner or drinks after a long or stressful day at work — which Wednesday definitely was for political reporters in Washington — the use of a progressive taunt term celebrating President Trump’s impeachment drew the ire of the Trump re-election campaign.
+While it’s unremarkable for people to go out to dinner or drinks after a long or stressful day at work — which Wednesday definitely was for political reporters in Washington — the use of a progressive taunt term celebrating Mr. Trump’s impeachment drew the ire of the Trump re-election campaign.

 “Ladies & gentlemen, your fair and objective press corps in action!
 What a joke,” wrote Brad Parscale, the campaign manager for the 2020 reelection team.